binary-com/academy/_posts/en/2015-08-28-nominate-binary-com-for-a-shares-award.md

 ---
 layout: post
-title: Nominate Binary.com for a shares award
+title: "Nominate Binary.com for a shares award"
+language: en
-permalink: /nominate-binary-com-for-a-shares-award
+permalink: /en/nominate-binary-com-for-a-shares-award
 excerpt: "We invite you to show your support for Binary.com by nominating us for an award in the following categories for this year's Shares Awards"
 ---